-The objective of this portion of Project 5218 is to attempt to evaluate the structural integrity of the existing columns in spine DD of the San Antonio Y and to recommend an assessment methodology for the cantilevered bent cap, H19-C. In order to accomplish this task, it is important to consider the actual versus as-built material properties and dimensions, strength degradation, accuracy of design, and accuracy of loads.
+The objective of this portion of Project 5218 is to attempt to evaluate the structural integrity of the existing columns in spine DD of the San Antonio Y. In order to accomplish this task, it is important to consider the actual versus as-built material properties and dimensions, strength degradation, accuracy of design, and accuracy of loads.
 To properly evaluate strength degradation the governing failure mode of the structural element under consideration must be determined.
-Only then can an attempt be made to quantify the effect of the strength degradation in structural elements that may result from severe concrete deterioration related to ASR and/or DEF.
+Only then can an attempt be made to quantify the effect of the strength degradation in columns that may result from severe concrete deterioration related to ASR and/or DEF.
 A large amount of materials related research has been conducted on this segment of highway.
 However, no attempt has been previously made to translate this materials information into any form of structural assessment.
-As a result, an attempt will be made to gain a better understanding of the structural integrity of the columns in the DD spine of the San Antonio Y by reviewing information in the current literature and conducting an experimental program which attempts to quantify the strength degradation that may have occurred in the columns.
-A recommendation of assessment methodology for the cantilevered bent cap will also be developed from the literature review process.
+In addition, no attempt has been made to evaluate the existing piers without materials related damage.
+As a result, an attempt will be made to gain a better understanding of the structural integrity of the columns in the DD spine of the San Antonio Y by reviewing information in the current literature and conducting an experimental program which attempts to evaluate the existing structural element and quantify the strength degradation that may have occurred in the piers.